 Project manager: Dave Caress

 This project aims to develop four-dimensional imaging capabilities by integrating off-the-shelf sonar and camera sensors on our ROVs and AUVs.
-The plans for 2013 are to develop data processing for bathymetric maps, image mosaics, and three-dimensional visualizations from multibeam and stereo camera data.
+The plans for 2014 are to integrate a leased Lidar system in the ocean-imaging survey system and engage potential science users.
 Navigation using real-time vision and the local terrain will be used for repeat mapping of sites in Monterey Canyon using ROV Doc Ricketts.
 The team will also scope requirements for an autonomous survey platform for areas with steep and rugged terrain.

 Precision Control of ROVs and AUVsProject manager: Steve Rock

 MBARI adjunct Steve Rock and his graduate students at Stanford University will refine and test their software tools to enable real-time, terrain-relative navigation for use on MBARI remotely operated vehicles (ROVs) and autonomous underwater vehicles (AUVs).
 Their software allows a vehicle to navigate by itself using its sonar system and a stored map acquired previously from another system such as the AUV D. Allan B. Their objective is to demonstrate the use of terrain-relative navigation for return-to-site missions.